Welcome to East Los Angeles College

 Attention - Important Announcements!

 FAFSA and Dream Act Application workshops will also be available to assist with your application process.
-Please visit your college's Financial Aid Website regularly to obtain the latest information and/or workshop dates, times, and locations.
+Please visit our Financial Aid Website regularly to obtain the latest information and/or workshop dates, times, and locations.

 Remember, all nine colleges within the Los Angeles Community College District (LACCD) are here to assist you with your educational journey!